 Active Boy Scouts and Cub Scouts organizations exist at most international schools including JIS, BIS and AIS.
-Call the Jakarta International School activities office for more information.
+Call the Jakarta Intercultural School activities office for more information.
 Tel.
 769-2555, Pattimura campus 720-0536.

 There are a number of social bridge days and nights through various community organizations and social clubs.
 Groups are often looking for some players.
 Make it known at the American Club or through your community groups that you belong to, and you'll be able to find other players.

 Thursday Evening Bridge Players: Do you play bridge?
 The Thursday Evening Bridge Club is a list of those who love to play bridge.
 Our weekly pick-up game meets Thursday evenings at 7pm sharp.
 The location roams from home to home and we take turns hosting.
 We consist of singles and couples.
 Membership is simple.
 Inquire at firstname.lastname@example.org.
 You will be added to our email list.
 Each week you will receive a note about who is hosting that week.
 Respond if you can play.
 Singles will all be paired with other singles.
 You cannot drop in but must sign up to play - even one day ahead is okay.
 We are a friendly and social group.
 All levels are welcome.

 Association for Dutch-speaking people in Indonesia.
 Throughout the year the club organizes various events such as pub nights, an annual grand ball, exhibitions, presentations, sporting events and coordinates information for Dutch expatriates in Jakarta.